Mervyn Dymally: Lt. Governor

+Congress

+In 1980, two years after losing the lieutenant governorship, Dymally ran for Congress in District 31, against former U.S. representative Mark W. Hannaford (who had served two terms in a nearby district) and 18-year incumbent Charles H. Wilson, who had been reprimanded by his U.S. House colleagues for financial misconduct in the Koreagate scandal.
+Dymally won the primary with 49% of the vote, to 24% for Hannaford and just 15% for Wilson; he went on to defeat Republican Don Grimshaw in the general election, 64%-36%.
+He was one of the first persons of Dougla (mixed African and Indian) origin to serve in Congress.

-In 1983 he joined with 7 other Congressional Representatives to sponsor a resolution to impeach Ronald Reagan over his sudden and unexpected invasion of Grenada.
+In 1983 Dymally joined with seven other U.S. representatives to sponsor a resolution to impeach Ronald Reagan over his sudden and unexpected invasion of Grenada.
+He retired in 1992, after six terms in Congress.

 In the 1990s, Dymally served as a paid lobbyist for the country of Mauritania, attempting to present the country as engaged in abolishing every remnant of slavery.

+Return to state assembly

-Dymally came out of retirement and returned to the California State Assembly in 2002 when Assemblyman Carl Washington was term limited.
-He served for six years and then tried to return to the State Senate in 2008.
-However, he was defeated in the Democratic primary for State Senate election by Rod Wright.
-He died in Los Angeles and is buried at Holy Cross Cemetery in Culver City.
+Dymally came out of retirement and returned to the State Assembly in 2002 when Assemblyman Carl Washington was term limited.
+He served for six years and then, himself term-limited, ran to return to the State Senate in 2008.
+At 82, he was defeated in the Senate primary by Rod Wright.

+Death and burial

+Dymally died in Los Angeles and is buried at Holy Cross Cemetery in Culver City.

+Legacy

-Mervyn M Dymally Senior High School at 88th street and San Pedro in South Central Los Angeles, part of the Los Angeles Unified School District is named in his honor.
+Mervyn M. Dymally High School, at 88th and San Pedro streets in South Central Los Angeles and part of the Los Angeles Unified School District, is named in his honor.